Celebrated In: India in Winter Season

 It is also the beginning of the new Hindu Calendar year.
 According to Sanskrit word Deepavali - ‘Deep’ means diya (small pots made from clay) or light and ‘Avali’, means a row - meaning a row of lamps.

 It is celebrated all over India with lots of enthusiasm.
 It has various significance mythlogically.

 In the North India Diwali is celebrated as a home coming of Lord Rama after Defeating Ravana after 14 years of exile.

 The Legend of Krishna defeating the demon Narakasura and freeing the women imprisoned by him is another instance why diwali is celebrated.

-In Bengal Lordess Kali is worshipped.
+In Bengal Goddess Kali is worshipped.
 For the jains it signifies the attainment of Moksha by Mahavir.
-Lordess Laxmi to is worshiped for welcoming wealth, honor, and good fortune.
+Goddess Laxmi to is worshiped for welcoming wealth, honor, and good fortune.

 Diwali is celebrated for five days, the first one being Dhanteras which is considered very auspicious for buying gold ornaments and utensils.

 The next day is known as Choti Diwali which signifies a future full of joy and laughter.
 The third, fourth and fifth day being the main as on this day traders open new books of account and people meet each other, exchange gifts and clean up their houses.

 Small earthen lamps are placed outside houses of devotees throughout the five day feast.
 This practice signifies attainment of health, wealth, knowledge, peace, and fame.
 Lightning a lamp signifies the victory of light over darkness, of peace over hatred, of knowledge over ignorance.